ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

    <summary><b>Show/Hide Solution: Crop Sequence Diagram</b></summary>

    <p>The most concise way of representing the cropping sequence (that we could think of) is shown below.
-   It minimised the number of crop nodes required to represent the system, while requiring a moderately higher number of transitions (i.e., arcs).
+   It minimises the number of crop nodes required to represent the system, while requiring a moderately higher number of transitions (i.e., arcs).
    </p>